akash4797/books-backend-task-hossain-shariar-akash/README.md

 - Run `npx prisma db push` to push the database schema
 - Run `yarn dev` to start the development server
 - Run `yarn start` to start the production server
+- Go to `http://localhost:4000/` to view Apollo Graphql UI.
+Or you can use Insomia/Postman to play with data.

 ## GraphQL Operational endpoints